A Double Layered Water Cherenkov Detector Array for Gamma-Ray Astronomy: Upper Chamber Optimisation

-The same method was used to predict the noise trigger rates of HAWC tanks, specifically of the central 10'' PMT in a tank in the HAWC central array and an HAWC outrigger tank, at the actual HAWC altitude of 4100\,m.
-The rates, shown in Figure \ref{fig:backgrounds_hawc} along with an afterpulsing rate prediction, agree with the measured HAWC rates, even though contributions from dark rates that varies around 1-3\,kHz with temperature, voltage and PMT dependence\citet{Hamamatsu_2019} are not included in the method.
-The afterpulsing rates were estimated with a first-order calculation that assumes an afterpulse probability of 0.02\% for the 10'' PMTs, as reported for these PMTs for a 2013 study for the Double Chooz experiment \citet{2013JInst...8P4029H}.
-The prediction can vary, as PMTs can have higher afterpulsing probabilities of 10\% if they are degraded, which would mean that the afterpulse rate is higher than the shown amount for some of the tanks.
+The same method was used to predict the noise trigger rates of already operating HAWC tanks, which agree with the measurements reported by the HAWC collaboration.
+Trigger rates were predicted for the central 10'' PMT in a single tank in the HAWC central array and a single HAWC outrigger tank, at the actual HAWC altitude of 4100\,m.
+Along with an afterpulsing rate prediction, the rates amount to be $\sim$36\,kHz for a central PMT in a tank of the main HAWC array and $\sim$4.5\,kHz for a tank that is part of the outrigger array.
+Contributions from dark rates that varies around 1-3\,kHz with temperature, voltage and PMT dependence\citep{Hamamatsu_2019} are not included in the method.
+The afterpulsing rates were estimated with a first-order calculation that assumes an afterpulse probability of 0.02\% for the 10'' PMTs, as reported for these PMTs for a 2013 study for the Double Chooz experiment \citep{2013JInst...8P4029H}.
+The prediction can vary, as PMTs can have higher afterpulsing probabilities of 10\% if they are degraded, which would mean that the afterpulse rate is higher than the predicted amount for some of the tanks.
 Indeed, the HAWC data shows a large spread.
-The central 10'' PMTs of HAWC were reported to have a hit rate of 40-50\,kHz \citet{Abeysekara_2017}.
-The outriggers of HAWC were reported to have rates around 4-8\,kHz \citet{2019ICRC...36..736M}, which agrees with our predictions with this method.
+The central 10'' PMTs of HAWC were reported to have a hit rate of 40-50\,kHz \citep{Abeysekara_2017}.
+The outriggers of HAWC were reported to have rates around 4-8\,kHz \citep{2019ICRC...36..736M}, which agrees with our predictions with this method.